pyOpenSci/python-package-guide/_sources/documentation/hosting-tools/myst-markdown-rst-doc-syntax.md.txt

 * It is a simpler syntax and thus easier to learn;
 * The above simplicity will make it easier for more people to contribute to your documentation.
-* Most of your corePythonpackage text files, such as your README.md file, are already in `.md` format
+* Most of your core Python package text files, such as your README.md file, are already in `.md` format
 * `GitHub` and `Jupyter Notebooks` support markdown thus it's more widely used in the scientific ecosystem.